The Best Classic Books

 recommended by critics, novelists and historians

-Last updated: March 22, 2025
+Last updated: July 16, 2025

 Classic books are books written in the past that have stood the test of time and continue to be read today.
-They're popular because they continue to have resonance and shed light on the human condition, from the pain of war and missing home to wry observations of society's hypocrisies.
+They're popular because they still have resonance and shed light on the human condition, from the pain of war and missing home to wry observations of society's hypocrisies.
 Often, they're fun to read—because readers want to be entertained.
 Below, we've collected together some of our interviews recommending a range of classic books, from ancient stories to sci-fi—and from places around the world.

 Ten Classic British Novels